Produck/produck.github.io/_posts/2018-02-16-oh-my-location.md

 ---
 layout: post
 title: oh-my-location
-tags: [Android, GPS, Location Based Service]
+tags: [oh-my-location, Android, GPS, Location Based Service]
 ---
 I am going to develop a Location Based Service.
 This give a service which share current location within users.
 So someone uses this for checking one's children or checking friends locations.
 I don't think something special.
 Just only sharing locations.
 The usages will be found by users.
 For this reason, we have to provide easy way to join our service.